themeteorchef/santa-spotter/santa-spotter.md

 </div>

 #### Signing Up For Mapbox

 The service that we'll use for handling our map, Mapbox, requires that you sign up for an account.
 This is because Mapbox hosts the actual style for our map and we request it via an API key (explained below).
-To get setup with Mapbox, header over to [their home page](https://www.mapbox.com/) and click "Sign up" in the top right.
+To get set up with Mapbox, header over to [their home page](https://www.mapbox.com/) and make an account.
 Also, make sure to [download a copy of their desktop application Mapbox Studio](https://www.mapbox.com/mapbox-studio).
 This is what you will use to style your map.

-Once you've [downloaded Studio and setup a map](https://www.mapbox.com/mapbox-studio), you can publish it to the Mapbox website by selecting the "Settings" option from the left-hand menu of the application (this is the desktop app, here) and clicking the blue "Upload to Mapbox" button.
-Note: the Map ID they display is the same Map ID that you'll make use of below when we configure Mapbox, so jot it down.
+Once you've [downloaded Studio and set up a map](https://www.mapbox.com/mapbox-studio), you can publish it to the Mapbox website by selecting the "Settings" option from the left-hand menu of the application (this is the desktop app, here) and clicking the blue "Upload to Mapbox" button.
+The Map ID they display is the same Map ID that you'll make use of below when we configure Mapbox, so jot it down.

 Make sure to reference all of [Mapbox's documentation](https://www.mapbox.com/mapbox.js/api/v2.1.4/).
-We'll skim the surface here but they have a lot to offer, so spend some time poking around.
+We'll skim the surface here, but they have a lot to offer, so spend some time poking around.

 ### Setting Up Santa's Location Data

 In order to track Santa, we'll need to pull from some sort of data set.
 Because Santa Claus is somewhat of a security nut (fair, considering his profile and all), he's asked that we use some _sample_ data in our recipe.
 We've hooked up the demo to his Sleigh's API, but what you'll see here is merely an example of what he's beaming down to us.
 Cool?
 Cool.
-Alright, how do we find out where santa is?
+All right, how do we find out where Santa is?

 #### Loading Our Data